 The information discussed in this Annual Report on Form 10-K includes "forward-looking information" and "forward-looking statements" within the meaning of Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act"), and applicable Canadian securities laws.
-These forward-looking statements may include statements regarding perceived merit of properties, exploration results and budgets, mineral reserves and resource estimates, work programs, capital expenditures, operating costs, cash flow estimates, production estimates and similar statements relating to the economic viability of a project, timelines, strategic plans, statements relating anticipated activity with respect to the Ambler Mining District Industrial Access Project ("Ambler Access Project" or "AAP"), the Company's plans and expectations relating to the Upper Kobuk Mineral Projects (as defined herein), completion of transactions, market prices for precious and base metals, the results of the NI 43-101 Arctic Report and S-K 1300 Arctic Report (as defined herein), the timing of the final SEIS (as defined herein) and a Record of Decision, or other statements that are not statements of fact.
+These forward-looking statements may include statements regarding perceived merit of properties, exploration results and budgets, mineral reserves and resource estimates, work programs, capital expenditures, operating costs, cash flow estimates, production estimates and similar statements relating to the economic viability of a project, timelines, strategic plans, statements relating anticipated activity with respect to the Ambler Mining District Industrial Access Project ("Ambler Access Project" or "AAP"), the Company's plans and expectations relating to the Upper Kobuk Mineral Projects (as defined herein), completion of transactions, market prices for precious and base metals, the results of the NI 43-101 Arctic Report and S-K 1300 Arctic Report (as defined herein), the results of the NI 43-101 Bornite Report and S-K 1300 Bornite Report (as defined herein), or other statements that are not statements of fact.
 These statements relate to analyses and other information that are based on forecasts of future results, estimates of amounts not yet determinable and assumptions of management.